inputlookup command to search the contents of a lookup table. The lookup table can be a CSV lookup or a KV store lookup.

 usertogroup lookup table that is defined by a stanza in the

 transforms.conf file.
-Append the fields to any current results.
+Append the fields to the results in the main search.

 3. Read in a lookup table in a CSV file